dsd1990/RebornShadowProject01/AI_BASELINE.md

   - `feat: ...`
   - `fix: ...`
   - `refactor: ...`
-- If flow behavior changes, say so in the commit message
+- If flow behavior changes, say so in the commit message.

 ---